 33 For example, in a 2007 speech, FCC Commissioner Robert McDowell stated: "Countries are punished or rewarded by the OECD analysis based on the number of persons living in a household or the number of people working in a business."
-While differences in average household size can affect the total broadband penetration ranking, and the level of actual household penetration is more informative, the United States is lagging in this metric, too.
+While differences in average household size can impact the total broadband penetration ranking, and the level of actual business lines are counted,34 or the fact that the United States has a lower population density than countries like South Korea.35 Most of these excuses are mere diversions, and they don't really address the basic fact that both residential and business adoption of broadband in America are well below what they should be for a country with our level of income and technological readiness.36 household penetration is more informative, the United States is lagging in this metric, too.
 According to the U.K. research firm Point-Topic, in 2007, the United States ranked 15th in household broadband penetration in the OECD and 24th in household penetration worldwide.
 See "Shooting the Messenger: Myth vs. Reality: U.S. Broadband Policy and International Broadband Rankings," S. Derek Turner, Free Press, July 2007 (Shooting the Messenger).

+But even if we accept these weak critiques at face value and agree to ignore the international broadband penetration rankings, there are still many important metrics where U.S.

-34 Some critics have argued that the OECD's methodology does not account for special access lines (a type of broadband data platform typically used by large business customers) and therefore understates the true level of U.S. broadband penetration.
+- 34 Some critics have argued that the OECD's methodology does not account for special access lines (a type of broadband data platform typically used by large business customers) and therefore understates the true level of U.S. broadband penetration.
 But this is a misleading critique.
 The OECD does not count such leased access lines that do not have Internet connectivity, but it does account for those that do.
-For example, if a rural cell phone company purchases a T-1 dedicated line to connect a cellular tower with a central office facility for the purpose of transporting voice calls, the OECD does not count this line.
-However, if a small business purchases a T-1 to run a Web server, the line is counted.

-35 The population density excuse is perhaps the one most consistently trotted out to explain away the U.S. decline, and it is also the most incorrect.
-Among the OECD nations, there is no correlation between population density and broadband penetration ($R^2 =$ 0.05, p = 0.25).
+For example, if a rural cellphone company purchases a T-1 dedicated line to connect a cellular tower with a central office facility for the purpose of transporting voice calls, the OECD does not count this line.
+However, if a small business purchases a T-1 to run a Web server, the line is counted. - The population density excuse is perhaps the defense most consistently trotted out to explain away the U.S. decline, and it is also the most incorrect.
+Among the OECD nations, there is no correlation between population density and broadband penetration ($R^2 = 0.05$, p = 0.25).
 For example, Iceland has one of the lowest population densities in the world, but it has the fifth-highest broadband penetration in the OECD.
-Furthermore, four of the 14 countries ahead of the United States in the OECD broadband rankings have

-31 Unlike the United States, the incumbent cable and telephone companies in the United Kingdom have only a 50 percent share of the broadband market.
-Competitive carriers that resell, wholesale and unbundle network elements from BT (the U.K. incumbent telecom carrier) control half the U.K. market.
-This arrangement has led to early and accelerated deployment of advanced VDSL technologies by these competitive carriers, offering users speeds in excess of 24 Mbps.
-In turn, this competitive deployment appears to have encouraged BT to finally offer its own VDSL2+ services.
-See June 2008 OECD Data (showing 24 Mbps DSL services, but only 8Mbps DSL services available from BT); See also "BT Rolls Out Faster Broadband," BBC News, April 30, 2008, available at http://news.bbc. co.uk/2/hi/technology/7376173.stm.
-According to the latest FCC data, nearly two-thirds of all residential and business DSL lines in the United States had downstream speeds of less than 2.5 Mbps.
-See "High-Speed Services for Internet Access as of December 31, 2007," Industry Analysis and Technology Division, Wireline Competition Bureau, Federal Communications Commission, Table 5 (December 2007 FCC Form 477 Data).

-and they don't really address the basic fact that both residential and business adoption of broadband in America are well below what they should be for a country with our level of income and technological readiness.36
+Furthermore, four of the 14 countries ahead of the United States in the OECD broadband rankings have lower population densities than the United States, and 13 of the 15 countries with lower broadband penetration than the United States have higher population densities.
+Geography does play a small role in broadband diffusion, but it is the proportion of the rural population ($R^2 = 0.15$, p = 0.03), not the density of the population, that matters. - 36 A 2007 report by the industry-funded Phoenix Center attempted to downplay the OECD rankings by constructing a "Broadband Performance Index," which accounts for intervening factors such as population density, GDP per capita, income inequality, household and business size, service price, and the use of conventional telephony.
+But even when accounting for these factors, this index still showed the U.S. ranking 14th among the 30 OECD nations.
+Thus, it is likely that the most obvious factors not controlled for in this ranking -- market competition and government broadband policy, two things other countries have that the United States lacks -- account for the low U.S. ranking.